megamsys/docs/source/design_and_installation/building_your_cib/introcib.rst

 An Overview of Megam Cloud in a Box
 ===================================

-Megam Cloud in a box - a simple flexible solution to setup  a private cloud based on OpenNebula or Ganeti  in minutes.
+Megam Cloud in a box - an automation to setup  a private cloud with PaaS based on OpenNebula  in minutes.
+This means you can get a production ready IaaS and PaaS in your datacenter.
+You can setup ``Cloud In a Box`` in your own hardware (or)  contact our hardware partners and set it up in new hardware.

 |Megam Cloud In A Box|